itsjwala/backupper/README.md

 ### Why I made this?

 I wanted to backup my screenshots, camera roll, music, whatsapp media etc to my local machine.
-There are cloud backups available like google drive.
-But it's quite slow for me as my internet speed is not so fast.
-Also I wanted to learn golang :)
+Ofcourse there are adb configurable scripts available, But I wanted it to be wireless And There are cloud backups available too like google drive.
+But it is quite slow for me as my internet speed is not so fast Also I wanted to learn Golang :)

 It is very fast and accessible for me and maybe others can also find it useful.